My Garage

 Genuine Toyota Part 13053-20010, the Right Choice

-Your vehicle deserves only genuine OEM Toyota parts and accessories.
 To ensure reliability, purchase Toyota part # 13053-20010 CAMSHAFT Sub-Assembly.
 It is sometimes referred to as Toyota Camshaft.
-Our Toyota parts and accessories are expedited directly from authorized Toyota dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Toyota parts are the best for restoring your vehicle to factory condition performance.
+For unrivaled quality, OEM parts are the ultimate choice.
+These parts are manufactured by Toyota's official factory using top-quality materials and undergo strict testing procedures, ensuring outstanding dependability and long-lasting durability.
 This part fits 1995-1999 Toyota Avalon, 1993-2004 Toyota Camry, 1998-2001 Toyota Sienna, 1999-2003 Toyota Solara.

 Why choose Toyota Parts Deal